jeffinjx/jeffinjx/README.md

-### I love programming because I get to understand it and it gets to understand me.
+### I love programming because I grow in understanding code.

 <!--
 **jeffinjx/jeffinjx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.